harshita-bfly/Error-Trace/idea/README.md

 We have incorporated a chat system among same age groups.
 Not only this much but knowledge related to  every day's health issues,  awareness about opportunities , encompassing technologies and self help section.
-It accommodate everything ranging from learning to fun.r idea files to this directory.
-Please don't rename this directory.
+It accommodate everything ranging from learning to fun.